syang16/academic-kickstart/content/project/SDM/index.md

 # weight = 15  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Relational Continuous Time Bayesian Network"
+title = "Sequence Data Mining" subtitle = "Relational Continuous Time Bayesian Network"
-# subtitle = ""

 # Project title.
 title = "Sequence Data Mining"